 Our family have connections with Balderstone School for almost 40 years.
 All three children attended both School & Church as children.
 My two daughters were choir members for many years.

 My Grandchildren attended Balderstone School and I was again involved in school functions and parents’ assemblies.

 Previously I became Ladies Fellowship leader and then a member of the Parochial Church Council.

 I am and always have been a regular Churchgoer and am now involved in Mothers Union as a committee member.

 I visit school regularly helping children with their reading in yrs.4/5.

 I was appointed as a foundation governor in 2012 and sit on the Buildings, Health & Safety Committee.
 I am Sales Director for a multinational industrial textiles manufacturer.
-Married to Tracy, we have three children, two who have since left Balderstone and Sam in year 5.
+Married to Tracy, we have three children, all of whom have attended Balderstone School.

 Our two children attended Balderstone School when we previously lived in the area some years ago.
 I have recently retired and I enjoy supporting and being involved with the church and school.

 I visit school on a regular basis and enjoy listening to the children read in Years 3 and 4.